corysolovewicz/blog/README.md

 5. (`cd` to the blog directory, then:) `jekyll serve --watch --port 8000`
 6. Go to `http://0.0.0.0:8000/` in your web browser.

+OR build from Gemfile

+1. `bundle exec jekyll build`

 *Note: In case you have set a `baseurl` different than `/` in `_config.yml`, go to `http://0.0.0.0:8000/BASEURL/` instead.*

 ### Local build using docker